strwbrry05/strwbrry05/README.md

 # Hello!...
-I'm @hebibi19!
-Nice to meet you! :3
+I'm @strwbrry05 / Jacqueline Molina.
 Here are some cool, interesting facts about me!